waker-he/cs-learning-notes/cpp/effective-modern-c++/README.md

 - braced list
 - 0 or NULL as null pointers
 - a non-const reference shall not be bound to a bit-field

+# Chapter 6: Lambda Expressions
+- compile time
+  - each lambda expression causes the compiler to generate a unique closure class
+- run time
+  - a closure object is instantiated from the closure class as the value of lambda expression

+## item 31: avoid default capture modes
+- default by-reference capture
+  - can lead to dangling references
+- default by-value capture
+  - is susceptible to dangling pointers (especially `this`)
+  - static variables are captured by reference